-A binary format that is used everywhere data is serialized by Datomic: on the wire, at rest, and in the segment cache.
+Fressian is an extensible binary format that is used everywhere data is serialized by Datomic: on the wire, at rest, and in caches.
 Fressian is designed to be:

-A list containing an attribute and a value that uniquely identifies an entity.
+A list containing a unique attribute and a value that identifies an entity.